Reconnection of infinitely thin antiparallel vortices and coherent structures: Results

 We have consider a pair of symmetric vortices with initial conditions

-where $b = \sqrt{\varepsilon} / 2.$, $\delta = b / 20$, in the interval $(0, 2\pi)$ discretized with $6000$ nodes.
+where $b = \sqrt{\varepsilon} / 2$, $\delta = b / 20$, in the interval $(0, 2\pi)$ discretized with $6000$ nodes.
 The boundary conditions are periodic.
+The parameter $b$ is selected using formula~\eqref{eq:crow_waves} in such a way that there is exactly one Crow wave in the considered interval.
+If we decrease $b$ the reconnection may happen in multiple points thus complicating the analysis, whereas for larger values of $b$ the reconnection does not happen due to the periodic boundary conditions.
+The computations until time $t = 1.5$ take around a day on a personal computer that is comparable with the performance of the solution of the Navier-Stokes equations from the section~\ref{sec:introduction} on the same computer.
+The advantage is that now we can consider much thinner vortices and has $6000$ nodes along the vortex instead of $320$.

 The vortices start to touch each other at time $t = 1.01$, figure~\ref{fig:rc_before_rec}.
 The influence of $r_c$ can be notice only close to the reconnection region and the shape of vortices is sharper for small $r_c$.
 It is not completely clear what we can call "the reconnection moment": the first touch or the moment when the horseshoe emerges.
 Both these moments are dependent on $r_c$.
-However, the second one has a more complicated dependence since the smallest size of the horseshoe is dictated by $r_c$: the smaller $r_c$, the smaller horseshoe structure we will be able to see.
+However, the second one has a more complicated dependence since the smallest size of the horseshoe is dictated by $r_c$: the smaller $r_c$, the smaller the horseshoe structure will be.
 This effect is demonstrated in figure~\ref{fig:rc_at_rec} where the configuration of vortices at time $t = 1.025$ is depicted.
 We can see that even though for all $r_c$ we have a contact the horseshoe appears only for small values of $r_c$.
 Furthermore, only for small values of the regularization parameter we can see the helical waves at this time moment.
 The fact that we can not define the reconnection moment does not allow us to change the topology of vortices that leads to the formation of the bridge between the horseshoes.
 The bridge is growing and represents a source of numerical difficulties and possible instabilities at later times.
 The bigger bridge at time $t = 1.05$ can be seen in figure~\ref{fig:rc_after_rec}.
-There we can also see the horseshoe and helical waves for large value of $r_c$.
+There we can also see the horseshoe and the helical waves for large values of $r_c$.
 It is interesting to note that the difference between solutions for $r_c = 1.25\cdot 10^{-3}$ and $r_c = 3.125\cdot 10^{-4}$ is almost neglectable.
-Thus, we can conclude there is a convergence when $r_c$ tends to zero.
+We can expect that there is a convergence when $r_c$ tends to zero.

 The analysis of the influence of $r_c$ to the solution shows an important phenomenon: the reconnection moment can not be determined so the "real corner" between vortices can not be seen.
 We can see only the consequences, such as the horseshoe starting from some minimal size related to $r_c$.
 This effect also appears in the experiments~\cite{fonda2019}.
 Since the regularization parameter have the physical meaning of the radius of vortex core we can expect that for thick vortices we will never see the singularity and the shape after the reconnection will be closer to a vortex ring without any helical waves, since the minimal size of the horseshoe is big and close to the length of Crow waves.
 When the vortices get thinner the shape after reconnection becomes more complicated.
 However, we still do not see the singularity.
 One of the challenges related to this phenomenon is the incapacity to perform the reconnection, that is to say the change topology, because we do not know when we have to do it.
 On the one hand if we reconnect the vortices when they touch each other, the corner they create is not the one that generates the horseshoe structure.
 On the other hand, if we wait until the horseshoe structure emerges we always find an artifact on its tip related to the bridge.